In hush money probe, Trump’s lawyer is anything but quiet

 Cohen, who spent a little over a year in prison as well as another year and a half in home confinement due to his connection with the Daniels payoff, also made comparisons to Giuliani, saying Tacopina was following in “Rudy ‘Colludy’s’ steps.”

 “To be honest, I was embarrassed for him.
-I was actually embarrassed for our profession,” Cohen said.
+I was actually embarrassed for our profession,” Cohen said during an appearance on MSNBC.

 He added that journalists challenged Tacopina’s arguments in real time, making it difficult for the attorney.